jurassiscripts/velociraptor-dot-run/docs/9_reload-on-changes.md

 > 🧪 Unstable

-When set to true, the entrypoint and all local files the entrypoint(s) statically import(s) will be watched.
+When set to true, the entrypoint and all local files the entrypoint(s) static import(s) will be watched.

 ```yaml
 scripts: